 Last week, Philippine Foreign Secretary Albert del Rosario made his opening statement before the tribunal overseeing Manila’s arbitration against China.
 (As regular readers will remember, the Philippines has brought its case under the auspices of the U.N.
 Convention on the Law of the Sea (UNCLOS).
-Significantly, Secretary del Rosario added some public detail about the nature and scope of the Philippines’s formal claims about China’s behavior in the South China Sea.
-Two points jumped out at me about the speech.

 Sean Mirski graduated magna cum laude from Harvard Law School, where he served as Supreme Court Chair for the Harvard Law Review and was part of the school's winning Ames moot court team.
 While at law school, he interned in the International Affairs division of the Office of the General Counsel of the Department of Defense, as well as the Office of the Legal Adviser at the Department of State (in the Office of East Asia and Pacific Affairs and the Office of Consular Affairs).
 Prior to law school, he was a Junior Fellow in the South Asia Program at the Carnegie Endowment for International Peace.
 He graduated from the University of Chicago in 2011 with an M.A. in International Relations and a B.A. in Political Science and Economics.